jfriend08/SEA-final-project/mapreduce/README.md

 ## initialize workers

-run the script and you will get a .json containing the workers' ip addresses
+run the script and it will generate a .json file containing the workers' ip addresses

 ```
 $ python mapreduce/workers.py
 ```

 ## run your mapper/reducer jobs via the framework

+getWorkerInfo() takes one argument: the path to the result json file of executing workers.py

 ```python